The BOLT Artist Residency Application is now closed. Candidates will be notified by April 1, 2024 for a July 1, 2024 residency start.

 - Work with your peers to creatively shape the residency according to your needs

-- Gain exposure and expand your audience through CAC’s public programming
+- Gain exposure and expand your audience through CAC’s programming

 - One solo exhibition in a dedicated, 400-square-foot gallery space

-- Exhibition opportunity for one BOLT Resident at EXPO Chicago
+- Potential exhibition opportunity for one BOLT Resident at EXPO Chicago

 - Ongoing use of studio to showcase your work at studio visits

-- CAC marketing support, including press releases, website announcement, social media, and postcards
+- CAC marketing support, including press releases, website announcement and social media

 - CAC works closely with you to develop a customized professional development plan based on your vision and personal goals

-- CAC staff offers occassional private tours of your studio to potential collectors
+- CAC staff offers occasional private tours of your studio to potential collectors

 - One-on-one studio visits with prominent members of the greater arts community